 When applying to do a Masters in Finland, your eligibility is based on the extent and quality of your earlier academic qualifications, your language skills and other possible faculty-specific requirements.

 European Union (EU) citizens are entitled to attend university in Finland or any EU country (this means the 27 member states plus Iceland, Liechtenstein and Norway).
-The same conditions apply to all EU citizens whether a national of the country or not.
-Therefore, EU nationals don't have to pay tuition fees for higher education degrees in Finland.

 For student exchanges, there can be a fee, especially if there's no agreement between the sending and receiving institutions.